Bragging Christmas letters: We have all gotten them. You may have

 Speaking of fonts, you can usually tell when someone gets a computer

-for the first time because they use 18 different fonts.
+for the first time, because they use 18 different fonts.
 The pros use

+for instance.
 They use

 different